opendistro/for-elasticsearch-docs/docs/elasticsearch/rest-api-reference.md

-typed_keys | boolean | Specify whether aggregation and suggester names should be prefixed by their respective types in the response max_concurrent_searches | number | Controls the maximum number of concurrent searches the multi search api will execute rest_total_hits_as_int | boolean | Indicates whether hits.total should be rendered as an integer or an object in the rest search response
+typed_keys | boolean | Specify whether aggregation and suggester names should be prefixed by their respective types in the response max_concurrent_searches | number | Controls the maximum number of concurrent searches the multi search api will execute rest_total_hits_as_int | boolean | Indicates whether hits.total should be rendered as an integer or an object in the rest search response ccs_minimize_roundtrips | boolean | Indicates whether network round-trips should be minimized as part of cross-cluster search requests execution

 ## mtermvectors